 - Safe for all outdoor sports

 - Padded chinstrap

 - Adjustable dial

 - Straps may loosen with time.

 This white, unisex adult helmet has a hand-laid fiberglass shell unlikely to cave in on impact.
-Its flip-up visor is shatter resistant, so you can count on it to hold up when crashed.
-It also comes with aerodynamic design that minimizes wind resistance as much as possible.
+Its flip-up visor is shatter-resistant, so you can count on it to hold up when crashed.
+It also comes with an aerodynamic design that minimizes wind resistance as much as possible.

 The EPS lining with a velvet liner looks great and is essential for shock absorption and comfort.
 To perfect its fit, the helmet has an extra fit pad insert you use when necessary.
 The Triple Eight Helmet is also very durable, making it a worthy investment.